dvav/dgeclust/docs/tutorial/clustering/index.md

 From your terminal, do the following:

 {% highlight bash linenos %}
-$ cd path/to/dgeclust
-$ bin/clust path/to/data_filt.txt -g treated treated treated untreated untreated untreated untreated &
+$ clust.py path/to/data_filt.txt -g treated treated treated untreated untreated untreated untreated &
 {% endhighlight %}

 The above command runs a Gibbs sampler for a default of 10K iterations.
 The argument `-g`